 All but one of the parameters used to define the bitRevSlabosGen are used to identically define the gridPosGen.
 The single difference is that the gridPosGen uses a macroPerDir vector instead of the ptclsPerCell parameter. macroPerDir is a vector of integers with components that default to 1.
 Each component of the macroPerDir vector determines the number of macroparticles generated per cell in that coordinate direction.
 A macroPerDir vector equal to [2 3 1], in a 3-dimensional simulation, will generate positions for particles on a grid with 2 macroparticles per cell in the x-direction, 3 macroparticles per cell in the y-direction, and 1 macroparticle per cell in the z-direction.
-Therefore, the total number of macroparticles per cell.
+Therefore, the total number of macroparticles per cell will be equal to 2 multiplied by 3 multiplied by 1, or 6 macroparticles per cell.